mfcabrera/hooqu/README.rst

 you can add  `Checks <https://hooqu.readthedocs.io/en/latest/hooqu.html#module-hooqu.checks>`_ that define constraints on attributes of the data.
 In this example, we test for the following properties of our data:

 - there are 5 rows in total
-- values of the id attribute are never NULL and unique
+- values of the id attribute are never Null/None and unique
-- values of the productName attribute are never NULL
+- values of the productName attribute are never null/None
 - the priority attribute can only contain "high" or "low" as value
 - numViews should not contain negative values
 - at least half of the values in description should contain a url
-- the mean of numViews should be less than or equal to 10
+- the median of numViews should be less than or equal to 10

 In code this looks as follows: